sladewatkins/setup-scripts/README.md

 ## OS X Mavericks

 For OS X Mavericks capable computers (my 2011 27-inch iMac), I use the guide at [https://www.mavericksforever.com](https://www.mavericksforever.com) to make OS X Mavericks (10.9) usable in the modern era.
-It's suprisingly pleasant, even in the 2020s!
+It's surprisingly pleasant, even in the 2020s!

 ## Windows 11
 **NOTICE**: I won't support this script for Windows 10.
 I only recommend running this on Windows 11 24H2 or later.